AndyA/ztt/README.md

 Maybe parse the whole symbol (including dots, indexes, refs) in the toker and split in the parser?
 That might help with bareword parsing too - maybe a symbol can include '/' too?

+### Plan

+Make the toker aware of paths and the contents of double quotes strings - new toker states.

 ## Other languages to experiment with

 - shell